igpatrocinio/fivetran-certification/README.md

 ## 1.2 The Solution

 Fivetran It solves the problem of centralizing Data, getting it from operational systems and delivering it in modern data warehouses.
-Its goal is to make Data Teams to focus on insights instead of handling ELT/ETL process.
+Its goal is to make Data Teams focus more on generating insights instead of handling ELT/ETL process.
 It fully manages the data normalization and provides automatic DML updates, schema migrations, Idempontent pipelines, log based CDC, it is cloud agnostic and has integrated and pre-built transformations.

 ![image](https://github.com/igpatrocinio/fivetran-certification/assets/105254279/b3930a89-8a1a-44f1-90e3-ffdc177e62c1)